How to Exclude Products from Performance Max Campaigns and Why

 When you're done dividing, you can start excluding the listing groups you want.

-How to Use Bidbrain for Performance Max Campaigns Optimisation
+How to Use Bidbrain for Performance Max Campaigns Optimization

 Say, You are running a PMax campaign with all assets, including shopping, search, videos, display, etc. but want to